The National Health Education Standards

 Teacher Education National Standards

-SHAPE America serves as the Specialty Professional Association (SPA) to the National Council on Accreditation of Teacher Education (NCATE).
+SHAPE America serves as the Specialty Professional Association (SPA) to the Council for the Accreditation of Educator Preparation (CAEP).
 In this capacity SHAPE America convenes teacher education experts who periodically revise the standards for the professional preparation of health education teachers.

-Find information on current SHAPE America/NCATE standards here.
+Find information on current SHAPE America/CAEP standards here.